The Radical Beauty of Iké Udé‘s Portraits

 At the juncture where issues of beauty are set free from a strictly visual definition, at the moment when beauty is considered within the context of what is felt, what is inferred and what is implied, is precisely when beauty becomes a valuable expressive device for contemporary artists.
 Even when beauty plays a traditionally aesthetic role, if it is also used for the further purpose of raising fundamental questions surrounding the implications of beauty in the first place, it turns out that beauty is so much more than what meets the eye.
 Especially when beauty is not the only goal, when it is used as part of a questioning of its own underpinnings and ramifications, that is when beauty outdoes itself in its potential to move, to give pleasure, to raise questions, to make us do a double take that involves an ultimate reconsideration of what we may have thought was true, universal, shared, right, or even wrong about beauty.

-Iké Udé is highly aware of the inherent power of beauty to capture our attention.
-There is no denying that these portraits are breathtakingly beautiful, and it’s hard not to be star struck and dazzled by the glamour and elegance of these Nollywood stars.
-However, I would like to delve beneath the surface of these impeccably composed compositions, to discover what lies beyond the beauty of the subjects and the exquisite balance between composition, form, and color.
-I am interested in the factors that make these portraits not simply beautiful, but radically beautiful, the factors that make us do a double take, the factors that make the Nollywood Portraits series Iké Udé’s most ambitious and culturally significant body of work to date.
+Iké Udé is keenly aware of the inherent power of beauty to capture our attention and it’s hard not to be swept away by the glamour and elegance of these breathtakingly beautiful portraits.
+Nonetheless, it’s important to delve beneath the surface of these impeccably composed compositions, to discover what lies beyond the beauty of the subjects and the exquisite balance between composition, form, and color.
+I am interested in the factors that make these portraits not simply beautiful, but radically beautiful, also contribute to making the Nollywood Portraits series Iké Udé’s most ambitious and culturally significant body of work to date.

-During a career that has already spanned decades, Iké Udé has consistently challenged classic distinctions between art and fashion, and proven himself to be at the forefront of both.
+During a career that has already spanned decades, Iké Udé has consistently challenged classic distinctions between art and fashion and been at the forefront of both.
 Udé is perhaps most widely recognized for his performative, often autobiographical approach to photography that is typically outrageous, ironic, playful, and inquisitive.
-His 1994 Cover Girl series is a perfect example of his early artistic practice, which involved an unusual combination of critical discourse disguised by the fun and flair of fashion.
-In a world where plaids mix with floral prints, there are no gender rules, and the past melds with the present, Iké Udé ripped fashion, art, and culture apart at the seams and offered us refreshingly original, and sometimes provocative, creations that questioned all kinds of cultural and social misconceptions.
-With the Cover Girl series, he found the perfect platform to play the multiple roles of dandy, provocateur, model, photographer, artist, and social critic decades before topics of gender and cultural identity were brought into the average living room.
-Each cover is a tribute to radical beauty, perfectly composed to grab our attention and tease us with just the right amount of wit and humor.
-In case you somehow don’t detect the clever irony throughout, one of the headlines quips: “What is Art?
-Experts Disagree”.
-The answer is right there.
-When it comes to Iké Udé, art is almost always about radical beauty.
+His 1994 Cover Girl series is a perfect example of his early artistic practice, which involved a serious critical discourse disguised by the fun and flair of fashion.
+Iké Udé ripped fashion, art, and culture apart at the seams and offered us refreshingly original, and sometimes provocative, creations that questioned all kinds of cultural and social misconceptions.
+With the Cover Girl series, he found the perfect platform to play the multiple roles of artist, dandy, provocateur, model, photographer, and social critic decades before topics of gender and cultural identity became integral to mainstream cultural discourse.
+Each cover in the Cover Girl series pays tribute to radical beauty and is perfectly composed to capture attention and tease the viewer with just the right amount of wit and humor.

-Iké Udé captures the essence of each of his subjects with the skill of a master painter.
-Stylistic elements reminiscent of David, Ingres, and John Singer Sargent are all there, to name only a few, in addition to Raphael in the case of the School of Nollywood mural.
-I find it interesting that Iké Udé’s photographs always remind me of painters, and here is the key that unlocks the compositional magic of his work.
-Clearly, he has the proper amount of respect and understanding for art history, which makes his portraits really sparkle.
-As such, he has truly succeeded in creating his own signature style.
+Iké Udé captures the essence of each of his subjects with the vision of a master painter.
+Stylistic elements reminiscent of David, Ingres, and John Singer Sargent are all there, to name only a few, in addition to Raphael in the case of The School of Nollywood mural.
+In fact,his photographs are often reminiscent of paintings, and his respect and understanding for the great painters of art history really make his portraits sparkle.
+Through the visual language of painting, he created his own signature style of photography.
 He paints with color and light to create portraits that are tweaked to perfection through a keen attention to detail and use of unusually vivid, vibrant colors.
-The result is a refreshing counterpoint to the instant imagery typical of our digital age.
-Iké Udé works outside of time, in a place that is inspired by the past, driven by the present, and headed towards the future.
+As such, Iké Udé works outside of time, in a place that is inspired by the past, driven by the present, and headed towards the future.

-As I linger over the sumptuous details of the Nollywood Portraits I find myself transported back in time to the style of Jacques-Louis David.
+The lavish details and meticulously composed compositions bring to mind the iconic style of Jacques-Louis David.
 The iconic painting Madame Recamier is a perfect example of David’s attention to decorative elements, punctuated by a gorgeous, centrally placed chaise longue.
 Madame Recamier’s dramatic, contrapposto pose, the luminosity of her skin, and the delicate drapery of her dress are precisely the kind of details that make the subjects in Iké Udé’s portraits shine so brightly.
-The chaise longue alone immediately brings to mind the carefully measured placement of furniture throughout the Nollywood Portraits, and in the portraits of Genevieve Nnaji, Taiwo Ajai-Lycett, Daniella Chioma Okeke, and Linda Ihuoma Ejiofor in particular, the effect of which is heightened by their dramatic, stylized poses.
-However, if I were to choose only one master painter whose portraits I regard to be as regal as Iké Udé’s Nollywood Portraits, I would probably choose David’s student Jean Auguste Dominque Ingres.
-Iké Udé’s painstaking attention to pattern, decoration, and texture, his beautifully posed subjects, and the rich details that speak the unequivocal language of wealth and success all echo Ingres’ neoclassical portraits.
-Similar to how the rich brocades, velvets, and silks contribute to the visual impact of Ingres’ portraits, Iké Udé combines impeccably styled attire, carefully curated pieces of furniture, the inclusion of unusual details ranging from genie bottles to Persian-inspired carpets as magical as One Thousand and One Nights, to create visual poetry through portraiture.
+The chaise longue alone immediately brings to mind the carefully measured placement of furniture throughout the Nollywood Portraits, and in the portraits of Genevieve Nnaji, Taiwo Ajai-Lycett, Daniella Chioma Okeke, and Linda Ihuoma Ejiofor in particular, the effect is heightened by their dramatic, stylized poses.
+David’s student Jean Auguste Dominque Ingres is another master painter who has clearly been a source of inspiration for Udé.
+His painstaking attention to pattern, decoration, and texture, the beautifully posed subjects, and the rich details that speak the unequivocal language of wealth and success all echo Ingres’ neoclassical portraits.
+Similar to how the rich brocades, velvets, and silks contribute to the visual impact of Ingres’ portraits, Iké Udé combines impeccably styled attire, carefully curated pieces of furniture, and the inclusion of unusual details ranging from genie bottles to Persian-inspired carpets to create portraits that transcend time and place.

 Equally fluent in the languages of high art and haute couture, Iké Udé travels between cultures with the grace and ease of the most sophisticated cosmopolitan.
 His photographs speak the rich visual language of classical portraiture, while the context extends the conversation to a timely discussion about the social and cultural impact of Nollywood worldwide.
 These portraits convey the style and elegance of the individuals who have played an active role in making New Nigerian Cinema what it is today: a globally recognized movie industry that has captured the hearts of fans all over the African continent and throughout the African diaspora.
-While each of the portraits conveys what makes Nollywood sparkle, the exhibition as a whole emphasizes the significance of Nollywood as a cultural phenomenon that has succeeded in transcending cultures and continents, with an overall impact that can only be compared to Bollywood or Hollywood.
-As such, the Nollywood Portraits series truly does convey a radical beauty.
+While each of the portraits convey some of the magic that makes Nollywood sparkle, the exhibition as a whole emphasizes the significance of Nollywood as a cultural phenomenon that has succeeded in transcending cultures and continents, with an overall impact that can only be compared to Bollywood or Hollywood.
+As such, the Nollywood Portraits series conveys radical beauty.